thealjey/keml/README.md

 KEML is a lightweight flexible alternative to [HTMX](https://htmx.org/), built around the concept of actions.

+The ideas that HTMX has recently made popular are, frankly, the best that the web community collectively has ever had.

+However, like most great ideas, it is far more important than any actual specific implementation.

 ## Motivation

 Being small and fast and configuration/plugin free is not enough, when you are